 Can you pursue a portion of your education somewhere else?
 Yes.
 But what will you be learning?
 More important, what will you miss?

 The response to FAQ #4 above partially addresses this question.
 In addition to being taught from a completely secular worldview, there are two other factors you should consider.

 First, at least in California, the current economy has resulted in community colleges (and four-year public California universities) seriously cutting their course offerings.
 It may take you five or more semesters to get enough units to earn your AA degree.

-Starting at TMC as a freshman and taking TMC Online courses during the summers allows you to integrate your GE and major coursework across all three years of your program.
+Starting at TMU as a freshman and taking TMU Online courses during the summers allows you to integrate your GE and major coursework across all three years of your program.

 This is partially answered in FAQs #4 and #5, but to briefly restate the key points:

-Availability: With recent course schedule cuts in the California community colleges, you may have a hard time getting into the right classes to meet TMC GE requirements.
+Availability: With recent course schedule cuts in the California community colleges, you may have a hard time getting into the right classes to meet TMU GE requirements.

 Technically speaking, no. But in a way, you might say the financial aid is built into the program.
 We already offer TMC Online courses at a discounted tuition that meets or beats what is available at almost any other accredited, private Christian college around.

 That depends on your ability, focus, and the demands of the job.
-However, TMC Online courses are designed to fit neatly around the time windows available to you on a week-to-week basis.
-For a typical three-unit TMC Online course, you should plan on spending approximately 12-15 hours per week in viewing lectures, studying and completing assignments.
+However, TMU Online courses are designed to fit neatly around the time windows available to you on a week-to-week basis.
+For a typical three-unit TMU Online course, you should plan on spending approximately 12-15 hours per week in viewing lectures, studying and completing assignments.